Why Test Before Medication?

-Medication for ADHD may be a necessary part of the treatment that helps you or somebody you care about function better in school, work, and everyday life.
-However, make sure you have assessed stress, anxiety, depression, sleep problems, vision and hearing difficulties, learning disabilities, and problems with executive functioning such as processing speed deficits.
+Medication for ADHD can be an important part of treatment and may help you or someone you care about function better at school, work, and in everyday life.
+However, before starting or adjusting medication, it is essential to complete a comprehensive evaluation that looks beyond attention alone.
+This includes assessing stress, anxiety, depression, sleep problems, vision and hearing difficulties, learning disabilities, and challenges with executive functioning, such as processing speed deficits.
+Understanding these factors helps identify the root causes of attention difficulties and guides a more effective treatment plan.

 meditation